ViscoReg: Neural Signed Distance Functions via Viscosity Solutions: Results

+{\em Viscosity parameter decay ablation:} \ Baseline decay for all shapes is initial $\varepsilon=0.5$, decayed linearly at 20/40/60/80$\%$ iterations to 0.4/0.04/0.005/0 for ViscoReg (linear).
+See Tab.~\ref{tab:my_label} for ablation.
+Many ``reasonable" decays work well; an optimal schedule may be obtained via coarse grid search.
+When the baseline is reduced by half, the performance degrades and is close to the "no-viscosity" case (i.e. SIREN).
+This validates the necessity for viscosity stabilization of the Eikonal.
+Ablation decay schedules are provided in the appendix.

-We evaluate on the scene reconstruction task from Sitzmann et al \cite{sitzmann2019scene}.
-We use 8 layers and 512 neurons with 10M sample points as in the original dataset.
-Qualitative results are presented in Figure \ref{fig:scene}.
-In the absence of normal information, methods like SIREN report ghost geometries \cite{ben2022digs}.
-Due to the smoothing effect of the Laplacian term, the DiGS method does not recover fine details such as sofa legs, vase and picture frames.
+{\bf Scene Reconstruction from \citet{sitzmann2019scene}:} \ We use 8 layers and 512 neurons with 10M sample points as in the original dataset.
+Qualitative results are in Fig. \ref{fig:scene}.
+Without normal information, methods like SIREN report ghost geometries \citep{ben2022digs}.
+Due to the smoothing effect of the Laplacian term, DiGS does not recover fine details such as sofa legs, vase and picture frames.
 StEik recovers details somewhat better but still struggles with more intricate detailing like picture frames, curtains, and the plate rim.
-ViscoReg gives a good result even though we do not use normal information.
-Our method recovers the fine details reconstructing the surface with greater fidelity.
+Our method recovers the fine details reconstructing the surface with greater fidelity, even though we do not use normal information or quadratic layers.